 - The 2012 GTAA identified a need of 4 pitches by 2017, 7 pitches by 2022 and 9 pitches by 2026. - Initially, the Council intended to develop the Cae Garw, Margam site in 3 phases, to meet the short, medium and long term targets identified within the 2012 GTAA.
 Due to the amount of preparation works that were required for the site however, and in the interests of cost effectiveness and efficient delivery, the Council took the decision to implement 11 pitches in the short term, to meet the required need up to 2022. - Planning consent was granted for the 11 pitches in early 2015, at which time the Council applied for, and was successfully awarded funding from the WG Gypsy and Traveller Sites Capital Grant for the extension.
 The extension(11 pitches) was subsequently completed in Spring 2016,in line with the terms of the grant.
 Therefore, the policy targets of delivering 4 pitches by 2017 and 7 pitches by 2022 have both been met. - The 2016 GTAA concluded that the 11 pitches provided at Cae Garw was sufficient to meet the needs of the community up to 2021. - Over the monitoring period there were no planning application decisions in respect of Gypsy and Traveller additional pitch provision.
-However, there was one planning application to construct a day room and amenity building on an existing private site. - The 2022 GTAA was undertaken during the monitoring period and a draft report was submitted to Welsh Government for approval in February 2022.
-The authority is currently awaiting a response from the Welsh Government.
+However, there were two planning applications for private sites which are awaiting determination. - During the monitoring year, there were 5 unauthorised encampments. - The 2022 GTAA has been undertaken and was submitted to Welsh Government for approval in February 2022.
+The authority continues to await a response from the Welsh Government.